[Web dev for beginners] Package managers

 If you don’t get an error message then curl is already installed.

-Installing curl via a native package manager
+Installing curl via a package manager

 This is how you can install curl: